 What Type of Work Doesn’t Qualify for SR&ED?
 (Common Mistakes)

-🚫 Business process improvements (e.g., optimizing workflows, unless tech R&D is involved)
+🚫 Business process improvements (unless tech innovation is involved)

 Refundable vs. Non-Refundable SR&ED Tax Credits

-1️⃣ Identify Eligible Work – Does your R&D meet SR&ED criteria?
+1️⃣ Identify Eligible Work – What projects meet the SR&ED criteria?

-2️⃣ Track Expenses – Keep records of salaries, materials, and subcontractor costs.
+2️⃣ Track Expenses – Log salaries, subcontractor costs, and material spend.

-- Audit-Proofing Your SR&ED Claim: How to Prepare for a CRA Review
+- SR&ED Audit: How to Prepare Your Startup for a Smooth CRA Review

-- How to DIY Your SR&ED Claim: A Step-by-Step Guide
+- How to Apply for SR&ED: A Startup-Friendly Step-by-Step Guide

-- SR&ED Documentation: What to Collect & How to Organize It for a Smooth Claim
+- SR&ED Documentation: What Startups Need & How to Stay Audit-Ready

-- How to Maximize Your SR&ED Claim: Strategies for the Biggest Refund
+- How to Maximize Your SR&ED Claim: Startup-Friendly Strategies That Follow SR&ED Guidelines

 ✅ Want to check your SR&ED eligibility?
-Contact us today for a free assessment!
+Contact us today to learn about the free assessment!

 ✅ Need help filing?
 Our DIY guides and expert support can help you maximize your refund—without consultant fees!